 Yield: 24 Cheesecake Bites

 - ¼ tsp vanilla powder (or add ½ tsp pure vanilla extract at the same time that you’re adding the butter)

 - ¼ cup unsweetened cocoa powder

-- ½ cup (4 ounces) chilled butter, cut into small cubes
+- ½ cup (4 ounces) unsalted butter, cut into small cubes, chill

 - 2 TBSP cold water

 - 6 ounces cream cheese, (leave out in room temperature for 30 minutes)

 - ¼ tsp vanilla powder, or ½ tsp pure vanilla extract